waggle-sensor/summer2023/Arnold/snowblogpost/snow_blog.md

 ## Future Steps

-Sadly we weren't able to get additional data from the Bad River, but additional work could look at using these images to predict turbidity data and other information about the river.
+We weren't able to get additional data from the Bad River, but additional work could look at using these images to predict turbidity data and other information about the river.
 This could be used to facilitate and predict wild rice yields as well.
-More data from other waggle nodes could also be used to create a more general snow classifier that could be used at other locations with more confidence, as for now it's best only at the Bad River site.
+More data from other waggle nodes could also be used to create a more general snow classifier that could be used at other locations with more confidence, but for now it's best only at the Bad River site.

 ## Citations
 [1] K. He, X. Zhang, S. Ren, and J. Sun, “Deep residual learning for image recognition,” 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016. doi:10.1109/cvpr.2016.90